Edmund Lyons, 1st Baron Lyons: Later Crimean War

 In June 1855, Lyons lost both his own son, Edmund, a captain in the Royal Navy, who had been wounded in a night attack on Sevastopol, and his friend and colleague Lord Raglan.
 Lyons after the defeat of Sevastopol led a successful expedition, which was the first military action to involve armoured warships, to capture Kinburn on 17 October 1855, which enabled access to the Bug and Dnieper rivers.
 In July 1855, Lyons, who had already received the honour of Knight Grand Cross of the Civil Division of the Order of the Bath, received the honour of Knight Grand Cross of the Military Division of the same order.
-He is one of few persons to have attained the rank of Knight Grand Cross in both divisions of the Order of the Bath.
-Lyons attended the January 1856 allied Council of War at Paris, and subsequent to the Treaty of Paris he relinquished his post of Commander in Chief of the Royal Navy in the Mediterranean, for which a Banquet was subsequently hosted for him at the Mansion House, London and he was awarded the Freedom of the City of London on 24 May 1856.
+He was the first person to attain the rank of Knight Grand Cross in both the military division and the civil division of the Order of the Bath.

+Lyons received the thanks of both Houses of Parliament on 15 December 1854.
+He attended the January 1856 allied Council of War at Paris, and subsequent to the Treaty of Paris he relinquished his post of Commander in Chief of the Royal Navy in the Mediterranean, for which a banquet was subsequently hosted for him at the Mansion House, London on 13 February 1856 and he was awarded the Freedom of the City of London on 29 May 1856.
+He received a DCL degree from the University of Oxford on 4 June 1856.

 Lyons's contribution to the Crimean War was imperative to the allied success.
 He transported the British Army to the Crimea and he ensured its supplies and support by the military on land, where he led assaults, including the Kerch operation, and where his friendship with Lord Raglan enabled the coordination of the Royal Navy with the British Army and Navy.

-Final years, death, and legacy
+Peerage and death

 Edmund Lyons was created a Baron, of Christchurch, on 23 June 1856.
 He entered the House of Lords between Admiral George Byron, 7th Baron Byron, and Thomas Foley, 4th Baron Foley.
 He was promoted to Vice-Admiral on 19 March 1857 and held the temporary rank of Admiral from December 1857 until his death.
 He escorted Queen Victoria to Cherbourg in August 1858.
+During his last years he suffered from trigeminal neuralgia and atrophy.
 Lyons died, on 23 November 1858, at Arundel Castle, which was the seat of his son-in-law, Henry Granville Fitzalan-Howard, 14th Duke of Norfolk, where he is interred in the vault beneath the Fitzalan Chapel.
+Six days before his death he received holy communion.

-There is a life-sized statue of him, by Matthew Noble, in St Paul's Cathedral, which remains there.
+There is a to-scale statue of him, by Matthew Noble, in St Paul's Cathedral, which remains there.
 The Edmund River and Lyons River in Australia are named after him.